amclark42/so-youre-planning-to-vote-2020/README.md

 I feel hopeless a lot these days.
 Everything feels like too much.
 For me, despair and frustration come from feeling powerless, from feeling alone.
 Compiling this information was a way for me to start working past those feelings through acting, and by reaching out.
 The list in this section is just as much for myself as it is for you.

 * We can put pressure on our local officials to add ballot dropboxes, and to make sure there is enough personal protective equipment for poll workers.
-* We can mail or email the members of the [USPS Board of Governors](https://about.usps.com/who/leadership/board-governors/) to express our experiences and worries about recent USPS service rollbacks. ([Twitter thread](https://twitter.com/NastyOldWomyn/status/1294349964966006788))
+* We can mail or email the members of the [USPS Board of Governors](https://about.usps.com/who/leadership/board-governors/) to express our experiences and worries about recent USPS service rollbacks. ([Twitter thread by @NastyOldWomyn](https://twitter.com/NastyOldWomyn/status/1294349964966006788))
 * We can call our representatives and senators to demand funding and support for the U.S. Postal Service.
   * Legislation (as of 2020-09-09):
     * [H.R.
 8015: Delivering for America Act](https://www.govtrack.us/congress/bills/116/hr8015),